steven-halla/casino_hell/README.md

 # work on level up screen for all screens
 # fix betting for black jack - if money > bet
 # need to handle low money responses for npcs
+# need to fix descriptiosn for items/magic and other things in player status menus